pump-io/pump.io/README.md

 can be represented by exporting `PUMPIO_PARAMS__HOST` to the environment with a value of `localhost`.

-## Using the command line tools

-You can use any pump.io client application you want to interact with pump.io servers.
-However, this repository comes with some samples to get you started, if you want.

-### pump-register-app

-First use this tool to create the credentials file

-    ./bin/pump-register-app  -t <APPNAME>

-`<APPNAME>` will be the name of the client app that `pump-register-app` registers with the server.

-This will create the file `~/.pump.d/<SERVER>.json` that contains your credentials.

-    {
-    "client_id":"XXXX",
-    "client_secret":"YYYYY",
-    "expires_at":0
-    }

-It will also add an entry into the server database where you will find the clientID.
-Note that if you use the memory Databank driver the data will be lost between server runs and you will need to rerun the configuration.

-#### pump-register-user

-Use this command to register a user:

-    ./bin/pump-register-user  -u <USERNAME> -p <PASSWORD>

-### pump-authorize

-After you register an app, you can authorize your user to use it.

-    ./bin/pump-authorize -u <USERNAME>

-When you do that it will ask you to open a website, login and verify the value.
-You paste that back in and all is good.

 ## Making changes

 If you're connecting your pump.io site with other software (such as